AllieAlgiere/AlgiereDesign/README.md

-# Alexandria Algiere Portfolio
+# Alex Algiere Portfolio

 Welcome to my GitHub repository!
-This repository serves as a showcase of my work in web design, development, and UX/UI.
+This repository showcases my work in web design, development, and UX/UI.

 ## About

-I am Alexandria Algiere, a passionate web designer and developer with a focus on creating visually appealing and user-friendly websites.
+I am Alex Algiere, a passionate web designer and developer focusing on creating visually appealing and user-friendly websites.
 This portfolio contains my skills and experience in the field of web and UX/UI design.

 ## Education